-In this paper we present two alternative methods of the VESPA approach, called the End Point Interpolation (EPI) and the End Point Blending (EPB).
-These methods aim to reproduce the response surface obtained from the VESPA approach, by using the same 30 year hindcast ensembles produced by W16, aggregated over the first three months with zero lead time for each initialisation date (referred to as 3-month streamflow forecast hereafter), and corresponding exclusively to the end points (i.e., the ESP, the reverse-ESP, the 'perfect' forecast and the climatology).
+In this paper we present two alternative methods of the VESPA approach, the EPI and the EPB.
+These methods aim to reproduce the response surface obtained from the VESPA approach by using the same 30-yr hindcast ensembles produced by W16, aggregated over the first three months with zero lead time for each initialization date (referred to as 3-month streamflow forecast hereafter) and corresponding exclusively to the end points (i.e., the ESP, the reverse ESP, the perfect forecast, and the climatology).